devmemory/kakaomap_webview/README.md

 **First, you need to get a kakao map javascript key**

-For more information you can do check here kakao map guide : https://apis.map.kakao.com/web/guide/
+For more information you can check here kakao map guide : https://apis.map.kakao.com/web/guide/

 - **Android**